happysulla/BarbarianPrince/README.md

 If a developer, I have placed design documentation in the Document folder that explains architecture.
 It is written in C# using WPF.
 If you download and compile, you will need to obtain the NuGet package: WpfAnimiatedGif per the design documentation.

+The game targets Microsoft Windows OS with win-x64 targeted runtime, and the 10.0.18362+ targeted framework (i.e. Windows 10 Home 2019+).
+I used the ClickOnce deployment [u]with a self-signed certificate[/u]  which causes Microsoft Defender to flag it as unknown.
+Getting a yearly Certificate Authority (CA) certificate is too costly to avoid this problem.

+TO INSTALL:
+1.)
+If you have already installed, you may need to first uninstall the application using the Windows Control Panel.
+2.)
+To download, goto following website:   https://github.com/happysulla/BarbarianPrince.git 3.)
+Select the Latest Release from the right side of the web page.
+4.)
+Download the [b]BarbarianPrinceWindowsSetup.zip[/b] file by clicking on the file name.
+It should download a ~190MB file.
+5.)
+Unzip and select setup.exe.
+Double click the [b]setup.exe[/b] file.
+6.)
+If you get Microsoft Defender blue dialog, select "More Info" and "Run Anyways" button.

+INSTRUCTIONS FOR PLAY TESTING:
+1.)
+If the game hangs, you may be able to recover by selecting "Edit | Revert to Daybreak" menu.
+This menu option is only available after the first turn.
+2.)
+If you discover an error, save a copy of the latest log file.
+The log files are automatically saved to the "<user>\AppData\Roaming\BarbarianPrince\Logs" directory with the latest time tag representing the last game played.
+3.)
+Attempt to save the game file using the "File | Save As..." menu.
+The files are stored in  "<user>\AppData\Roaming\BarbarianPrince\Games" directory.
+4.)
+Send description of problem, screen shot, log file, and game file in email.